 A lot of people are sticking to the resolutions they made to get fit in the New Year which is awesome, but so many others are going about it all wrong in ways that aren’t healthy or sustainable.
 While I’m not a nutrition or fitness professional I have been an athlete my entire life and I know a thing or two about healthy living.
 If you’re going to make major lifestyle changes, I recommend discussing them with your doctor first.
 This post should simply be taken as advice from a pal.

 How not to get fit

 - Calorie restriction – nothing infuriates me more than seeing magazines or other blogs advertising ‘low calorie meals’ or ‘how to eat less calories.’
 Calories are not the problem when it comes to maintaining weight, it’s eating good calories and making sure to get your body moving to burn a few calories, too.
 (More on that later!)

 - Calorie restriction is scary!
 We are talking hair loss, infertility, moodiness, insomnia, and other unideal symptoms.
 Even if starving yourself were the best answer to weight loss – it would hardly be worth it!
 Eating should be as enjoyable as it is nourishing, and in our society food is the center of many socail events.

 - Fad diets – I probably don’t need to go far into this because by now most everyone knows the dangers of fad dieting.
 If you’re really focused on changing your health for the better and are hoping to see long term results, then you need to commit to a sustainable diet – not something that you have to suffer through every day.

 - Hiding from carbs – like calories, carbs take a lot of heat in the media and in magazines directed at women.
 Carbs don’t make you fat, they give you energy and make you happy!
-There are good carbs and bad carbs, but all in all carbs aren’t the enemy.
+There are good carbs and less healthy carbs (like yummy cookies and cakes that you eat in moderation!), but all in all carbs aren’t the enemy.

 With that said…